PsychicKockachi/ls_adminblip/README.md

 Add new job roles and colors by editing Config.JobBlipColors.
 Adjust the update interval by modifying the Citizen.Wait(5000) value in client.lua.

-Testing the Script
+# How it Works
 Log in as an admin.
 Open your map (default: M key).

-Verify that:
+# Verify that:
 You see player blips
 The blip colors match the players' jobs
 Non-admin players cannot see the blips

-Let me know if you need further assistance or customizations!
+# Let me know if you need further assistance or customizations!